redhat-openshift-ecosystem/operator-pipelines/docs/pipeline-admin-guide.md

 After a pipeline is re-triggered using the command a few labels will be added and removed from the PR.
 First a new labels `pipeline/trigger-hosted` or `pipeline/trigger-release` is added.
 This label kick in the pipeline and pipeline itself start adding a labels based on the pipeline status.

+A script called `bulk-retrigger` is provided in the operator-pipeline container image to help re-triggering a pipeline on multiple PRs: it takes the repository name, a CSV file containing a list of PRs to process and automates the re-triggering of the pipeline one PR at a time.
+See the help text for details on how to run it.

 ### Pipeline logs
 Pipelines interacts with user using a Github Pull request interface.
 There are a slight differences between ISV and community repositories, but overall concept is the same.